How to Grow Mint Plants: The Complete Guide

 • Minimal care is needed for mint.
 For outdoor plants, use a light mulch.
 This will help keep the soil moist and keep the leaves clean.

-• For indoor plants, be sure to water them regularly to keep the soil evenly moist.
+• Indoor plants should be watered regularly to keep the soil evenly moist.

 • At first, mints develop into well-behaved-looking, bushy, upright clumps, but they soon set out to conquer new territory with horizontal runners and underground rhizomes.
 Unless you block the advance, a peppermint plant can become a sprawling 4-foot giant in just 1 year.
 It’s not the stuff of horror movies, however.
 Mints benefit from picking and pruning.
 They are shallow-rooted and easy to pull out, so there’s no reason to worry as long as you provide physical barriers such as walls, walkways, or containers.